CluelessCatBurger/wl_shimeji/README.md

 - [x] Affordances - Mascots can interact with each other
 - [x] Hotspots on mascots - Mascots can be patted (My version uses middle click and scrolling for this instead of original left click)
 - [x] Dragging - Mascots can be dragged around the screen
-- [ ] Environment interaction - Mascots can interact with the environment (Foreign windows, pointer, etc)
+- [x] Environment interaction - Mascots can interact with the environment (Foreign windows, pointer, etc) [EXPERIMENTAL]
-- [ ] Plugins - Plugins for environment interaction
+- [x] Plugins - Plugins for environment interaction [EXPERIMENTAL]
 - [ ] Configuration - Configuration for things like cloning, draggability, etc

 ## Notes: